 The New Brunswick French International Student Program has been welcoming young people between the ages of 12 to 18 since the fall of 2010.
 New Brunswick is Canada's only officially bilingual province, which gives students the opportunity not only to learn French, but to also improve their English.

-The participants live with a francophone host family and attend a school, where all the courses are taught in French, except for a second language course in English and other optional language courses.
+The students live with a francophone host family and attend a school, where all the courses are taught in French, except for a second language course in English and other optional language courses.

 - Full year (beginning of September to the end of June)

-- One semester (beginning of September to mid-January or mid-January until the end of June)
+- One semester (beginning of September to the end of January or from the end of January until the end of June)